nathanaschbacher/express-airmail/README.md

 var defaults = {
     from: "no-reply@nothere.org",
     cc: "admin@nothere.org",
-    subect: "Is this even a good idea?"
+    subject: "Is this even a good idea?"
 }

 app.configure(function(){